theochem/horton/doc/tech_dev_git.rst

 HORTON uses `Git <http://git-scm.com/>`_ for version control.

-A version control systems (VCS) allows many people to copy and modify the same source code while keeping track of all the changes.
-VCS software also helps you merge different developments into one common source tree.
+A version control systems (VCS) allows many people to copy and modify the same source code while keeping track of all changes made.
+The VCS software also helps you merge different developments into one common source tree.

 To refresh your mind on commonly used Git commands, please refer to `Git Reference <http://gitref.org/>`_.